BW-RV-AirBNB-1/Back-End/documentation/Listings.md

 [Back To Top](#listings)

 # RV Owners
 Listing endpoints that only RV Owner users have access to.
+RV Owner is a user account that has is_land_owner = 0 (false).

 ## Show All Listings
 See all listings.